Types of Trout in North America: A Detailed Guide

 Catching Brook Trout

-Brook trout feed on plankton and small insects so you’ll want to stick with things like worms, leeches, and insects.
-As for catching brook trout with a lure, you’ll want to go with rooster tail spinners or something similar.
+As for catching them with a lure, I suggest going with rooster tail spinners or something similar.
 Make sure to keep the size small and anticipate not catching anything too crazy.

 Most of the large brook trout don’t often come out to feed because the smaller ones have the numbers.